EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `gppAirT_none`: sets the temperature stress on gpp_potential to one (no stress)

-- `gppDemand`: Combine effects as multiplicative or minimum
+- `gppDemand`: Quantifies the combined effect of environmental demand on GPP.
   - `gppDemand_min`: compute the demand GPP as minimum of all stress scalars [most limited]

   - `gppDemand_mult`: compute the demand GPP as multipicative stress scalars